UNCLASSIFIED (U)

 (i) (U) If, in response to the final notice, a beneficiary appears for the scheduled interview, process the case to its conclusion.

-(iii) (U) You must prepare a Notice of Case Transfer, which indicates that the case is being returned via NVC to USCIS for further action.
+(iii) (U) Prepare a Notice of Case Transfer, which indicates that the case is being returned via NVC to USCIS for further action.

-(v) (U) You must also electronically return the case to NVC by entering NVC in the electronic transfer field of IVO.
+(v) (U) Electronically return the case to NVC by entering NVC in the electronic transfer field of IVO.
 In IVO, the case is set to “Transfer to NVC” status, and the hard-copy file is returned to NVC (see 9 FAM 203.5-17 for more on consular returns).

 (b) (U) Re-Scheduling Request: